PCB Piezotronics, Inc.

 PCB PIEZOTRONICS, INC. – PURCHASE ORDER TERMS AND CONDITIONS

-For Purchase Orders placed by Buyer in support of and/or relating to a U.S. Government Contract, the following Government contract clauses are applicable and are hereby incorporated by reference into the Purchase Order with the same force and effect as if set forth in full text.
-The version in effect as of the date of the applicable prime contract shall apply unless otherwise notified.Where necessary to make the clauses set forth in this Appendix A applicable to the purchase order, the term “Contractor” shall mean “Subcontractor”, “Seller” or “Supplier”; the term “Contract” or “Subcontract” shall mean “Purchase Order”; the term “Government” shall mean “PCB”; and the term “Contracting Officer” shall mean “PCB”.The clauses can be found in Title 48, C.F.R., or at www.acquisition.gov.Please note, a dollar threshold or a certain condition may trigger the applicability of the clause.It is each party’s responsibility to assess applicability.
+For Purchase Orders placed by Buyer in support of and/or relating to a U.S. Government Contract, the following certifications and Government contract clauses are applicable, with such clauses hereby incorporated by reference into the Purchase Order with the same force and effect as if set forth in full text.
+The version of such clauses in effect as of the date of the applicable prime contract shall apply unless otherwise notified.Where necessary to make the clauses set forth in this Appendix A applicable to the purchase order, the term “Contractor” shall mean “Subcontractor”, “Seller” or “Supplier”; the term “Contract” or “Subcontract” shall mean “Purchase Order”; the term “Government” shall mean “PCB”; and the term “Contracting Officer” shall mean “PCB”.The clauses can be found in Title 48, C.F.R., or at www.acquisition.gov.Please note, a dollar threshold or a certain condition may trigger the applicability of the clause.It is each party’s responsibility to assess applicability.